-They say the loudest voice in the room is often the weakest — or maybe Denzel Washington said that in American Gangster.
+They say the loudest voice in the room is often the weakest — or maybe Denzel Washington said something similar in American Gangster.
 Well, Russell Crowe, as seen transformed into former Fox News Chairman and CEO Roger Ailes, fulfills that idiom.

 Crowe portrays Ailes in Showtime’s The Loudest Voice, as shown in a new still photo direct from the eight-episode limited series.
 Oh yeah!
 And the project is officially called The Loudest Voice, since for a while now it went without an announced title.